T4gamer/T4gamer.github.io/docs/index.md

-# Welcome to the unprofessional Node
+# Welcome to the unprofessional Node 🙃💥

 if you are here question what have brought you here

 ## The plan for the docs

-we will try to include as much code a material as possible
+We will try to include as much material as possible in this walkthrough

 this include assignments and example taken through out the course